Coverage

 Drop off.
 The trip is logged and covered.

-Your passenger can pay however you've agreed — cash, card, Venmo.
+Collect your fare from your rider.
 The coverage doesn't depend on how payment is collected.
 It depends on the trip being in the app.

 No Separate Policy Required